 More than installing a security plugin is required; you must regularly perform security audits on your WordPress site.
 This guide will walk you through the steps of performing a comprehensive security audit of your WordPress website.

-A comprehensive WordPress security audit involves assessing many different areas of your website, ranging from basic server-side security measures to identify any potential vulnerabilities in your code or plugins.
+A comprehensive WordPress security audit involves assessing many different areas of your website, ranging from basic server-side security measures to identifying any potential vulnerabilities in your code or plugins.

 Here’s a comprehensive guide on how you can conduct an effective security audit of your WordPress site:

 Secure Your Servers:

 The first step in conducting a successful WordPress security audit is to ensure that your servers are properly secured and configured according to best practices.

 This includes ensuring that server software packages like Apache, MySQL, and PHP are up-to-date, implementing solid passwords for all user accounts, using firewalls and intrusion detection/prevention systems, and monitoring for signs of malicious activity on your servers.

 Ensure that all user accounts on your website have strong passwords that are difficult for hackers to guess.